Tabley House: Present house

 The house and estate continued to be owned by the Leicester family until the death of Lt.
 Col. John Byrne Leicester Warren in 1975.
 The first request in his will was that the estate should if possible be taken into the care of the National Trust, but this was declined by the Trust.
 The executors then acted on Warren's second request, to pass the estate to a charitable institution, and thus it came into the care of the Victoria University of Manchester.
 By the time of Warren's death the manor of Nether Tabley, comprising the estate and the halls, had been owned by the Byrne-Leicester family for almost exactly 700 years.
 Col. Leicester-Warren used the house as a school from the late 1940s until 1984, after his death.
 In 1988 a 125-year lease of the house, the stables, and the associated buildings was sold by the university to Cygnet Health Care, on condition that the suite of rooms on the first floor of the house, and their contents, should be preserved.
-Between 1988 and 1990 the health care company carried out structural repairs to deal with damage caused by dry rot and the death watch beetle.
+Between 1988 and 1990 the health care company carried out structural repairs to deal with damage caused by dry rot and the deathwatch beetle.
 The ground and top floors of the house, and the wings, have been converted into nursing accommodation, leaving the appearance of the exterior virtually unchanged.
 In 1990 the first floor was opened to the public under the care of the Tabley House Collection Trust.
 The original entrance by the stairway on the south front was re-instated for this purpose.